 From the perspective of a Ceph client, the storage cluster is very simple.
 When a Ceph client reads or writes data via an i/o context, it always connects to a storage pool in the Ceph storage cluster.
 The client specifies the pool name, a user and a secret key, so the pool appears to act as a logical partition with access controls to its data objects.

 In actual fact, a Ceph pool is not only a logical partition for storing object data.
-A pool plays a critical role in how the Ceph storage cluster distributes and stores data—yet, these complex operations are completely transparent to the Ceph client.
+A pool plays a critical role in how the Ceph storage cluster distributes and stores data.
+However, these complex operations are completely transparent to the Ceph client.
 Ceph pools define:

 - Placement Groups: In an exabyte scale storage cluster, a Ceph pool might store millions of data objects or more.
-Since Ceph must handle many types of operations—data durability via replicas or erasure code chunks, data integrity by scrubbing or CRC checks, replication, rebalancing and recovery—managing data on a per-object basis presents a scalability and performance bottleneck.
+Ceph must handle many types of operations, including data durability via replicas or erasure code chunks, data integrity by scrubbing or CRC checks, replication, rebalancing and recovery.
+Consequently, managing data on a per-object basis presents a scalability and performance bottleneck.
 Ceph addresses this bottleneck by sharding a pool into placement groups.
-The CRUSH algorithm computes the placement group for storing an object and the Acting Set of OSDs for the placement group.
-Consequently, CRUSH assigns each object to a placement group, and assigns each placement group to a set of OSDs.
-Administrators set the placement group count when creating or modifying a pool.
+The CRUSH algorithm computes the placement group for storing an object and computes the Acting Set of OSDs for the placement group.
+CRUSH puts each object into a placement group.
+Then, CRUSH stores each placement group in a set of OSDs.
+System administrators set the placement group count when creating or modifying a pool.

 Durability: In exabyte scale storage clusters, hardware failure is an expectation and not an exception.
 When using data objects to represent larger-grained storage interfaces such as a block device, losing one or more data objects for that larger-grained interface can compromise the integrity of the larger-grained storage entity—potentially rendering it useless.
 So data loss is intolerable.
 Ceph provides high data durability in two ways: first, replica pools will store multiple deep copies of an object using the CRUSH failure domain to physically separate one data object copy from another; that is, copies get distributed to separate physical hardware.
 This increases durability during hardware failures.
 Second, erasure coded pools store each object as